George W. Jackson (developer)

 George W. Jackson (born January 1, 1953) is an American real estate developer.
-From 2002 to 2014, he served as President and CEO of the Detroit Economic Growth Corp (DEGC), a non-profit organization in Michigan.
+From 2002 to 2014, he served as president and CEO of the Detroit Economic Growth Corp (DEGC), a non-profit organization in Michigan.

 Early life and education

 Jackson is from Detroit, Michigan.
 He attended Cooley High School, Oakland University and Central Michigan University.
 He has a bachelor's degree in human resource development from Oakland University and a master's degree in business management from Central Michigan University.

 Career

 Detroit Economic Growth Corporation (DEGC)

-In February 2002, Jackson began his career at the DEGC as the Interim President and was elected President & CEO in April, 2002.
+In February 2002, Jackson began his career at the DEGC as the Interim President and was elected president and CEO in April, 2002.
 He left the job in 2014.

-As of 2014, Jackon was chairman of the board of the Eastern Market Corporation; chairman for the Greater Detroit Foreign Trade Zone; on the executive committee of the Downtown Partnership; and is the steering committee chair of Detroit Future City.
+As of 2014, Jackson was chairman of the board of the Eastern Market Corporation; chairman for the Greater Detroit Foreign Trade Zone; on the executive committee of the Downtown Partnership; and is the steering committee chair of Detroit Future City.
 He and his company were part of a city project to prepare for the Super Bowl XL in 2006.